 Accept responsibility for your actions.
 Being defensive won’t get you anywhere.
 Nor will playing the blame game.
 While there are factors that led you to the affair, it sure was your choice.
 So, blaming him for it will only push him further away.

-You certainly need to talk about the underlying causes but save it for the couples counseling.
+You certainly need to talk about the underlying causes but save it for couples counseling.
 That way it’ll be heard by your partner and will help to salvage the marriage.
 Let him know that you ended the affair and express how genuinely remorseful you are for hurting him.
 Tell him you are willing to go above and beyond to repair this relationship.

 Try Temporary Separation